findonflow/find/frontpage.md

 ## other similar solutions
 While i created FIND in the spring/summer of 2021 Mynft was also developing flowns.org.
 I had no idea about this and they did not know abou me.

-I hope that find and flowns can coexisting as different TLD's and help each other build tools to make it possible for users of the flow blockchain to find people and things they love.
+I hope that find and flowns can coexist as different TLD's and help each other build tools to make it possible for users of the flow blockchain to find people and things they love.

 ## why is lease not an NFT
 A lease in FIND is not an NFT because the current NFT spec makes it very hard to update the FIND network global state when resources change owners.